What is data-driven email marketing?

 Data silos, as it pertains to email marketing, refers to when an email marketer takes action without the necessary data to support that action.
 In most cases, this happens because higher-ups have exclusive access to certain metrics or the email marketer simply wasn’t experienced enough to take certain metrics into account.

 Whatever the case, data silos decrease the chance of running effective email marketing campaigns for one simple reason: the person writing and sending emails doesn’t have access to the data necessary to run an effective email marketing campaign.
-Which further means that the campaigns they do run are nothing better than hopeful attempts at engaging with their audience.
+This further means that the campaigns they do run are nothing better than hopeful attempts at engaging with their audience.

 Remember, just because we’re talking about data-driven email marketing doesn’t mean you should ignore other customer-based metrics within your business.
 Your email marketing strategy should take into account metrics from every pertinent area: paid advertising, customer retention, average lifetime customer value, etc.